 Taking advantage of the second May bank holidays, I spent 6 days and 5 nights in Turkey.
-Only four hours from London, it’s an easy long weekend trip to do.
+It’s only a four hour flight from London so it’s an easy long weekend trip to do.
 We flew out on Thursday to Istanbul and spent two night here and then flew to Cappadocia and spent another two nights.
 We spent our last night in Istanbul before flying back to London on Tuesday night.

 We stayed two nights in Istanbul and had a great time in this cosmopolitan city.

-As we arrived in the late afternoon, we got a taxi from the New Istanbul Airport to our hotel near the Galata Tower area (really liked this area as it wasn’t as touristy as the Sultanahmet area but still central) and we got ready and walked to Mikla Restaurant for dinner.
+As we arrived in the late afternoon, we got a taxi from the New Istanbul Airport to our hotel near the Galata Tower area (we really liked this area as it wasn’t as touristy as the Sultanahmet area but still central).
+We got ready and walked to Mikla Restaurant for dinner.
 It was a beautiful, light filled restaurant with amazing views of the city.
 The service was also on point – very attentive and friendly.
-There were complimentary snacks (three) and we did the 3 course al a carte (cost is 350 TL or approximately £47) which is good value.
+There were three complimentary snacks and we did the 3 course al a carte (cost is 350 TL or approximately £47) which is good value.
 For the starters, we shared the prawn, duck and manti – they were all so delicious.
 For the mains, we shared the octopus, lamb and grouper – they weren’t bad but wasn’t as good as the starters.
-For dessert, we shared the cheese board and had the “sweet chicken”.
+For dessert, we shared the cheese board and had the “sweet chicken” which was interesting.

 Afterwards, we went to 5cocktails & more for a cocktail before calling it a night.

 The next morning, we got up early to do sight seeing.
 We went to Hagia Sophia at 9am to get in there when it opened.
 It is a former Greek Orthodox Cathedral, turned Ottoman mosque and now a museum.